JeremiePat/irc-meeting-bot/README.md

 ### L10NString object

-An L10NString object is a string definition in several locale.
-It make easy to configure bots able to speak different language.
+An L10NString object is a string defined for several locale.
+It makes easy to configure bots able to speak different languages.

-Such an object is a collection of key/value, where the key is the locale name and the value the associated string.
+Such an object is a collection of key/value pairs, where the key is the locale name and the value the associated string.